 IMPACT OF OAB PTNM IN SENIOR LIVING FACILITIES

-Overactive bladder (OAB) is a common condition in the elderly, but it’s not a normal part of aging and it’s treatable.
+Overactive bladder (OAB) is a common condition in the elderly, affecting nearly 3 out of 4 long-term care residents,1 but it's not a normal part of aging.
+It is, however, treatable.

 Long-term care facilities spend significant time helping residents who have incontinence.
 Typically, this means managing the issue with adult undergarments and timed voiding — rather than treatment.